Le Roy Engloys

 The song contains numerous historical errors due to the fact that its composition took place close to half a century after the events it recounts.
 The English King Henry V is said to have died in Saint-Fiacre in Brie, while in reality he died in Vincennes.
-The "Captain Prégent" is Prigent VII de Coëtivy, one of the victors, along with Jean de Clermont, of the Battle of Formigny, on 18 April 1450 (3500 dead on the English side, 500 on the French side).
-The Middle French word used for "tails", "couez", bears a resemblance to the word "couard", meaning "coward".
+"Captain Prégent" is Prigent VII de Coëtivy, one of the victors, along with Jean de Clermont, of the Battle of Formigny, on 18 April 1450 (3,500 dead on the English side, 500 on the French side).
+The Middle French word used for "tails" (couez), bears a resemblance to the word "couard", meaning "coward".
 The word "Godon" was a French ethnic slur for English people, which may be the result of a corruption of "God-damn".